MarcialRosales/concourse-workshop/basicPipeline.md

 ### A bit about Concourse Architecture

 We already know that Concourse is made up of a UI+RestAPI and a number of worker machines.
-The UI+RestAPI is called ATC.
+The UI+RestAPI is called **ATC**.
 In addition to ATC, Concourse also has:

-- Workers are machines running Garden, a container technology developed by Pivotal.
+- **Workers** are machines running Garden, a container technology developed by Pivotal.
 There can be many and we scale Concourse by adding more of these.
 - Tasks have an attribute called `platform`.
 And worker machines register with a platform's name, e.g. linux, windows, darwin, iphone, etc.
-- There is another component called TSA.
+- There is another component called **TSA**.
 Each worker registers itself with the Concourse cluster via the TSA.

 ## <a name="lab2"></a> Lab 2 - Produce a file with a greeting message